Frequently Asked Questions

 Q: How can I pay my bill?

 A: The most efficient payment methods are remittance by mail and online credit/debit card bill payment or electronic check.
 Our customers have convenient access to an online payment option via the link “Pay Your Bill”.
 Customers may also call (401) 821-9300 and make a payment over the phone with a Customer Service Representative.
-Customers can continue to make payments in person at our office located at 1072 Main Street, West Warwick, RI, however, for safety reasons cash is no longer accepted.
+Customers can continue to make payments in person at our office located at 35 Technology Way, West Greenwich, RI 02817, however, for safety reasons cash is no longer accepted.
 Payments made in person at our office must be in the form of a check, money order or credit/debit card.

 Q: What if I can’t pay my bill on time?